QmelZ/hundred/README.md

 # hundred
 a coding challenge that i ~~made for myself~~ stole from [zesty](https://github.com/sample-text-here/hundred)

-this is mostly going to be in nodejs because i'm trying to get better at it

 ## rules
 - no minify code
 - has to be shorter than 101 lines